Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Introduction

 Following the strategy of Bishop \cite{Bishop96} for Kleinian groups, we derive the second characterization of geometric infiniteness from Theorem \ref{geometricallyFiniteNearOrbit}.
 This refines the result of Beardon and Maskit \cite{BeaMas} in terms of non-conical limit sets.

-\begin{theorem} Suppose a group $G$ admits a non-elementary proper action on a proper Gromov hyperbolic space $X$.
+\begin{theorem} Suppose that a group $G$ admits a non-elementary proper action on a proper Gromov hyperbolic space $X$.
 Then the action is geometrically infinite if and only if the set of non-conical points is uncountable. \end{theorem}

-We remark that the negatively pinched manifold case was due to Kapovich and Liu \cite{KL20} after their work \cite{KL19} on Theorem \ref{geometricallyFiniteNearOrbit}.
-To put into perspective, for finitely generated geometrically infinite Kleinian groups, the non‑conical limit set has maximal Hausdorff dimension whose precise value was computed by Bishop–Jones \cite{BJ97bddgeo}, subsequent contributions \cite{KL20}, and recently completed in \cite{mj2025hausdorff} in full general case.
-The question of whether Theorem~\ref{geometricallyFiniteNonconicalCountable} holds in this level of generality arose naturally in the course of that study.
+We remark that the Kleinain group case was done by Bishop \cite{Bishop96} and the pinched negatively curved manifold case was established by Kapovich and Liu \cite{KL20} after their work \cite{KL19} on Theorem \ref{geometricallyFiniteNearOrbit}.
+To put this into perspective, for finitely generated geometrically infinite Kleinian groups, the non‑conical limit set has maximal Hausdorff dimension; its precise value was computed by Bishop–Jones \cite{BJ97bddgeo}, subsequent contributions by \cite{KL20}, and was recently completed in the full general case by \cite{mj2025hausdorff}.
+The question of whether Theorem~\ref{geometricallyFiniteNonconicalCountable} holds at this level of generality arose naturally in the course of that study.

+\begin{remark} As a direct corollary of Theorem~\ref{geometricallyFiniteNonconicalCountable}, such an action is geometrically finite if and only if every point of $\Lambda G$ is either conical or parabolic.
+That is, we can remove the \textit{bounded} assumption on parabolic points.
+See Definition \ref{defn:limitpoints}. \end{remark}

 Finally, let us conclude the Introduction with an open question.
 By a theorem of Yaman \cite{Yaman} (and of Bowditch \cite{Bow98} in the cocompact case), geometrically finite actions on Gromov hyperbolic spaces can be recovered from the dynamics on the boundary.
 More precisely, if a convergence group action is geometrically finite (i.e., its limit set consists only of conical points and bounded parabolic points) then the group admits a geometrically finite action on some proper Gromov hyperbolic space.
 Moreover, the induced action on the boundary coincides with the original convergence group action.
-The following question asks whether the assumption of bounded parabolic points could be weakend as follows.
+In the same sprint of those works, one can ask whether the analogue of Theorem \ref{geometricallyFiniteNonconicalCountable} holds in a purely dynamical term of convergence groups.

-\begin{question} Suppose a discrete group $G$ admits a convergence group action on a compact metrizable space with countably many non-conical limit points.
+\begin{question} Suppose that a discrete group $G$ admits a convergence group action on a compact metrizable space with countably many non-conical limit points.
 Does $G$ admit a geometrically finite action on some Gromov hyperbolic space? \end{question}

 \begin{remark}